Skip to main content

 • Special Events

-This organic waste is then processed using an Aerated Static Pile system to become a nutrient-rich soil amendment that is used in campus landscapes and at NC State’s Agroecology Education Farm, which grows 9,000 pounds of produce annually for NC State Dining.
+This organic waste is then processed using an aerated static pile system to become a nutrient-rich soil amendment that is used in campus landscapes and at NC State’s Agroecology Education Farm, which grows 9,000 pounds of produce annually for NC State Dining.
 As compost collection expands on campus, additional processing capacity can be added to the facility in order to help NC State meet its 70% waste diversion goal as outlined in the 2017-2022 NC State Sustainability Strategic Plan.

-The Compost Facility & Research Cooperative provides a space for students, faculty, and community members to better understand the environmental benefits of composting by
+The Compost Facility & Research Cooperative provides a space for students, faculty, and community members to better understand the environmental benefits of composting by:

 1. Integrating professional development, leadership, and engagement with sustainability issues through